Grilled Herb Crusted Rack of Veal

 • In a small bowl, mix herbs with salt and pepper and add the olive oil to form a paste.

-• Get veal out of the refrigerator and set on the countertop for up to an hour allowing it to come up to room temperature while you prepare your grill.
+• Remove the veal from the refrigerator and set on the countertop for up to an hour while you prepare your grill.

-• Place veal on the rotisserie, on top of the hot coals, place onion quarters, rosemary, garlic, and scraps from the herbs.
-Allow these to smoke.
+• Place rotisserie spit on the grill.
+Add the onion quarters, rosemary, garlic, and scraps from the herbs to the hot coals.
 Close the lid on your grill allowing herb smoke to go to work on the veal roast.
-Monitor your meat's temperature about every 15–20 minutes using a reliable quick read thermometer.
-Adjusting checks as meat gets closer to 125°F
+Monitor your meat's temperature about every 15–20 minutes using a reliable quick-read thermometer.

 • Strip all fresh herbs off stalks and finely mince.
 Don't discard any of the herb stalks.